TriM-Organization/Musicreater/README_en.md

 3. Thank *Charlie_Ping “查理平”* for bdx convert funtion.
 4. Thank *CMA_2401PT* for BDXWorkShop as the .bdx structure's operation guide.
 5. Thank *Miracle Plume “神羽”* \<QQshenyu40403\> for the Miracle Plume Bedrock Edition Audio Resource Pack
-6. Thank *Arthur Morgan* for his/her biggest support for Musicreater
+6. Thank *Arthur Morgan* for his/her biggest support for the debugging of Musicreater
 7. Thanks for a lot of groupmates who support me and help me to test the program.
 8. If you have give me some help but u haven't been in the list, please contact me.